JuusolaLab/Hyperacute_Stereopsis_paper/AnalyzeMovementData/README.md

-Problems can be reported [here](https://github.com/JuusolaLab/Hyperacute_Stereopsis_paper/issues) or on the repositories of the individual projects (movemeter, pupilanalysis).
+Problems can be reported [here](https://github.com/JuusolaLab/Hyperacute_Stereopsis_paper/issues) or on the repositories of the individual projects (movemeter, gonioanalysis).
 Pull requests are welcomed!